 The Long War, Part Two / the radius of the war

 Why were most of the Turk-Hungarian fights taking place at the end of the summer or in the autumn?
-The 15-Year-War was not an exception, either.
+The 15-Year War was not an exception, either.
 The Turks came earlier only in 1594 in the middle of the summer and as a result of this, the Grand Vizier`s army was able to take Győr and Pápa.
 The reason behind the late campaigns was the radius of the operations.
 The Ottoman army could set out only in the spring when the horses could find fresh grass and it was at the end of April or the first part of May.

-Sometimes there were other things that made their situation more difficult, like the death of the sultan in the spring of 1595 and the fights for the power in the Sublime Port between the pashas.
+Sometimes other things made their situation more difficult, like the death of the sultan in the spring of 1595 and the fights for power in the Sublime Port between the pashas.
 Having set out, the army needed at least 2.5-3 months to get to Buda from Istambul.
 In the most optimal case, they could arrive at the end of July, or at the beginning of August.

 In addition to this, it took one or two more weeks to reach the target of the campaign from Buda.
 As a result of this, the total time for military action was only two months until the end of October.

 Besides, we haven`t taken the bad weather and the rain into account which could slow the advancing army very much, sometimes for weeks.
 So they had one-and-a-half or two months to take castles.
-Their result had been greatly dependent on the fact of how long the forts were able to hold out as well as the field-activity of the Christian armies just like the fact who attacked first.
+Their result had been greatly dependent on the fact of how long the forts were able to hold out as well as the field activity of the Christian armies just like the fact who attacked first.

-Unfortunately, the western mercenaries who came as reinforcement could reach the gathering camp of Magyaróvár only by the middle of the summer so they had not much time left, either.
+In case the Christians were able to react soon, they could take back one or two castles so the Ottoman army had to go in pains to take them back, this way having been delayed to reach the original target.
+Unfortunately, the Western mercenaries who came as reinforcement could reach the gathering camp of Magyaróvár only by the middle of the summer so they had not much time left, either.
 They could only react to the Ottoman moves most of the time.